ux-at-icfnext/OEB/src/app.md

 <div class="ontario-form-group" >
     <fieldset class="ontario-fieldset">
         <legend class="ontario-fieldset__legend">
-            How would you like us to reach you?
+            How would you like us to reach you? (required)
         </legend>
         <div class="ontario-radios">
             <div class="ontario-radios__item">